juanma-wp/enterprise-block-editor/Module 2: Building with Blocks/02 Building Block Themes.md

 The new theme will be created and activated, and the Site Editor will open with the new theme loaded.

+You can learn more about the Create Block Theme plugin and its features in [this lesson](https://learn.wordpress.org/lesson/create-block-theme-plugin/) on learn.wordpress.org.

 ## Core Concepts of Block Themes

 ### theme.json